Which place is cheaper, Nashville or Columbia?

 The autumn attracts plenty of travelers to both Columbia and Nashville.
 Also, the autumn months attract visitors to Nashville because of the city's sights and attractions, the shopping scene, and the music scene.

 Columbia is around the same temperature as Nashville in the autumn.
-The temperature in Columbia is usually 64°F (18°C) in October, and Nashville stays around 62°F (17°C).
+The daily temperature in Columbia averages around 64°F (18°C) in October, and Nashville fluctuates around 62°F (17°C).

 People are often attracted to the plentiful sunshine in Nashville this time of the year.
 In Columbia, it's very sunny this time of the year.
 Columbia usually receives more sunshine than Nashville during autumn.
 Columbia gets 230 hours of sunny skies, while Nashville receives 212 hours of full sun in the autumn.